-The homesite is an illustration of all the above; its organic, edible, permaculture landscape is used to educate, employ the needy, share and celebrate, with 80% of the food harvested donated to the local food pantry and other programs to nourish the hungry.
+The In the Gardens homesite is an illustration of all the above; its organic, edible, permaculture landscape is used to educate, employ the needy, share and celebrate, with 80% of the food harvested donated to the local food pantry and other programs to nourish the hungry.

 Mindfulness practice, a compendium of practices that teach us centering, balance and presence, has myriad benefits.
 Research shows that among them are:

 - increased happiness and contentment,

 - reduction in stress, decreased anxiety, depression and irritability, and